a5kin/genart/studies/making_of/arcs_of_verona/README.md

 ## Generative Study: Arcs Of Verona

 For several years I was watching my wife drawing sketches and studies to grow as an artist.
 Then suddenly I had the idea to try the same by myself.
 But using the power of pure code instead of brushes and pencils.

 So, I called this format "Generative Studies", wrote a brief Concept for myself, and started with my first study.

 The original photo I tried to reproduce was an arcade somewhere in the city of Verona.
 Its beautiful colors and magnificent architecture was an inspiration for me during the whole process.

 ### Phase 1: Main Wall / Arc Form

 ![Arcs Of Verona (Phase 1)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase01.png)

-I started with the things in the foreground.
+I started with things in the foreground.
 The main wall and the first arc of the same color.

 The wall consists of bricks, but they are not identical.
-They differs in color and a brick's width also differs from column to column.
+They differ in color and a brick's width also differs from column to column.
 So, I generated a perfect grid for future bricks, then randomly shifted each vertical line a bit.
-To achieve more natural-looking result, I used Gauss distribution through the whole study.
-For bricks' colors, I picked up two base values (lightest and darkest shades), then blended each brick's color between them using the same Gauss distribution.
+To achieve a more natural-looking result, I used Gaussian distribution throughout the whole study.
+For bricks' colors, I picked up two base values (lightest and darkest shades), then blended each brick's color between them using the same Gaussian distribution.

-The arc form was the trickiest part in the study.
-I meditated on the original photo for amount of time just to end up with the fact I have no idea how to reproduce it.
+The arc's form was the trickiest part of the study.
+I meditated on the original photo for an amount of time just to end up with the fact I have no idea how to reproduce it.
 So, I opened a photo in my favorite editor, and draw several lines through the gaps between the bricks, just out of interest.
 The result astonished me immediately.
-Lines for the first quater are all intersecting at the same point, right in the "center" of the arc.
+Lines for the first quarter are all intersecting at the same point, right in the "center" of the arc.
 For the second quarter, lines are intersecting at the other point... roughly twice as large as the first lines.

-With that two facts, it became pretty clear for me how to reproduce the arc's contour.
+With those two facts, it became pretty clear for me how to reproduce the arc's contour.
 Let simulate it with two circular paths, first with the radius R (half arc's width), second with the radius 2R (arc's width).
-Herewith, last point of the first path, and the first point of the second path should be the same.
+Herewith, the last point of the first path and the first point of the second path should be the same.

 The rest was automatic.
-I just generated a smaller path with the same form, and drew bricks between this two using the same random width/color approach as for the main wall.
+I just generated a smaller path with the same form and drew bricks between these two using the same random width/color approach as for the main wall.

 ### Phase 2: Perspective / Floor Pattern

 ![Arcs Of Verona (Phase 2)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase02.png)

-To reverse-engineer floor pattern, I rotated it in my mind like I'm watching it from the ceiling.
+To reverse-engineer the floor pattern, I rotated it in my mind like I'm watching it from the ceiling.
 And it turned out that it consists of perfect square tiles with the following pattern.
-There are 4x4 tiles with the margin 1/3 of the tile.
+There are 4x4 tiles with a margin of 1/3 of the tile.
 Then, the row with 6 tiles instead of 4, and the pattern continues.
 2x2 tiles in the center of 4x4 are combined in a single square, with a smaller square hole carved.
 And that's it:

 ![Arcs Of Verona (Floor Pattern)](/studies/making_of/arcs_of_verona/img/floor_pattern.png)

-For the perspective, I wrote a helper function that transforms coordinates using focal length of the camera and the angle by which the plane is rotated.
+For the perspective, I wrote a helper function that transforms coordinates using the focal length of the camera and the angle by which the plane is rotated.
 I also defined focal length and angle as constants and re-used them for every coordinate that needs a projection to create a solid perspective for the scene.

-So, for the floor, I just transformed all coordinates of the generated pattern, and picked up projection constants to make it look like at the original image.
+So, for the floor, I just transformed all coordinates of the generated pattern and picked up projection constants to make it look like the original image.
 Then, I calculated arcs' positions and widths using the same perspective.
-Each arc also has a different color from 5 base colors palette.
+Each arc also has a different color from the 5 base colors palette.
 I used only those colors to derive every other shade next.